Why Choose The Cochran Firm For Your Philadelphia Truck Accident Lawsuit?

 - We handle the paperwork: After an accident, there is a lot of paperwork that needs to be filled out and submitted.
 This can be overwhelming, but our team will handle it for you so that you can focus on your recovery.
 We will also talk to the insurance company on your behalf and be there with you if the trucking company’s insurer wants to take your statement about the accident.

 - Get the right medical care: Being injured in a truck accident can be a daunting and confusing experience.
 We will help you find the right doctors to ensure you receive the best possible care.
 We will work with you to find specialists who can provide the treatment you need to recover from your injuries.
-The medical system can be complex, intimidating, and expensive, but we will be there with you and find doctors who can wait to get paid when you settle your case.
+The medical system can be complex, intimidating, and expensive, but we will be there with you and find doctors who are eager to get paid when you settle your case.

 - We fight for you: Our priority is getting you the compensation you deserve so that you can move on with your life.
 We will do everything in our power to get you the best possible outcome.
 Many times, negotiations are successful and we can avoid the time and expense of a trial.
 However, when a settlement offer is significantly less than what we believe you deserve, we will likely recommend filing a lawsuit and proceeding to trial.